Fire Suppression Systems and Permit Application

-Inspections may be scheduled by calling (630) 420-6100 at least 72 hours in advance.
+Inspections may be scheduled by calling (630) 420-6100, Option 1, at least 72 hours in advance.
 When inspections are scheduled, all appropriate installers must be present.

-Plans for each fire protection system must be submitted to the Development Services counter, Municipal Center, 400 S. Eagle Street, Naperville, IL 60540 for review purposes.
-Plans are generally reviewed and written comments provided within 14-21 calendar days.
-After the review is completed, the applicant will be furnished with at least one (1) set of stamped drawings, which are required to be on-site and available for the Fire Department inspector.
+Plans for each fire protection system must be submitted to the Transportation, Engineering & Development Business Group to obtain a permit.
+Plans are generally reviewed and written comments provided within 14 to 21 calendar days.
+After the review is completed, the applicant will be furnished with a set of stamped drawings, which is required to be on-site and available for the Fire Department inspector.

 The plan submittal shall include:

-A minimum of two (2) sets of plans for each fire protection system
+A set of plans for each fire protection system

 Fire protection system calculations

 Fire protection systems must be designed and installed and function in accordance with locally adopted codes and locally adopted amendments to the codes.
-This information, and other general information regarding Fire Protection Systems and Fire Alarm Systems is available from the Development Services counter, Municipal Center, 400 S. Eagle Street.
+This information, and other general information regarding Fire Protection Systems and Fire Alarm Systems is available from Development Services.
 To obtain this information, call (630) 420-6100, Option 2 or email to firstname.lastname@example.org.